Skip to main content

 Degree Requirements

-You must take 15 credit hours of core courses.
-That equates to at least one course from each of the five areas listed below.
+You must take 15 credit hours of core courses, at least one course from each of the five areas listed below.
 For course descriptions, please refer to the NC State catalog.

 • PS 530: Seminar in International Relations